Welcome to Night Vale: Premise

 Welcome to Night Vale takes place in the fictional town of Night Vale, a desert town somewhere in the southwestern United States.
 In this town, the myriad paranormal and supernatural occurrences are treated as mundane.
-For example, Cecil remarks on how cute the cat hovering above the sink in the station bathroom is, but does not find it strange that the cat is doing so.
+For example, Cecil remarks on how there is a new dog park which the town council forbids anyone from entering, which he does not find strange.
 Fink describes the town as "a Southwestern commuter suburb with no place for anyone to commute to."